collective-soundworks/soundworks/README.md

 The word “client” represents any entity that connects to the server.
 For instance, this can be:

-- The smartphone of a player who takes part in the collaborative performance (we would refer to this type of client as a `player`: these clients connect to the server through the domain name URL `http://my.domain.name:port/`);
+- The smartphone of a player who takes part in the collaborative performance (we would refer to this type of client as a `player`: these clients connect to the server through the root URL `http://my.domain.name:port/`);
 - A laptop that provides an interface for the artist to control some parameters of the performance in real time (we would refer to this type of client as `conductor`; these clients would connect to the server through the URL `http://my.domain.name:port/conductor`);
 - A computer that controls the sound and light effects in the room in sync with the players' performance, such as lasers, a global visualization or ambient sounds on external loudspeakers (we would refer to this type of client as `env`, standing for “environment”; these clients would connect to the server through the URL `http://my.domain.name:port/env`);
 - And so on…

-As you may have noticed, a client who connects to the domain name URL is called a `player`: this is the default client type.
+As you may have noticed, a client who connects to the root URL is called a `player`: this is the default client type.
 All the other types of client access the server through a URL that concatenates the domain name and the name of the client type.

 ### A *Soundworks* scenario is exclusively made of modules